bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Simulation studies

-The function \textbf{covEffectOR2} computes the average covariate effect, marginally of the parameters and remaining covariates, for the 3 outcomes of $OR_{II}$ model at the specified quantiles.
-Its usage is demonstrated in the application section; however, below we explain the process for computing the average covariate effect.
-The underlying principle is identical to that of $OR_{I}$ model.
+\(\textbf{covEffectOR2}\): The function \texttt{covEffectOR2} computes the average covariate effect for the 3 outcomes of \(OR_{II}\) model at a specified quantile, marginally of the parameters and remaining covariates.
+The principle underlying the computation is analogous to that of \(OR_{I}\) model and explained below.
+An implementation of the function is presented in the tax policy application.

-Suppose, we are interested in computing the average covariate effect for the $l$-th covariate $\{x_{i,l}\}$ for two different values $a$ and $b$, and split the covariate and parameter vectors as: $x_{i}^{a} = ( x_{i,l}^{a}, \,x_{i,-l})$, $x_{i}^{b} = (x_{i,l}^{b}, \, x_{i,-l})$, $\beta = (\beta_{p,l}, \, \beta_{p,-l})$.
-We are interested in the distribution of the difference $\{\Pr(y_{i}=j|x_{i,l}^{b}) - \Pr(y_{i}=j|x_{i,l}^{a} ) \}$ for $1 \le j \le J=3$, marginalized over $\{x_{i,-l}\}$ and $(\beta_{p},\sigma_{p})$, given the data $y=(y_{1}, \cdots, y_{n})'$.
-We again employ the method of composition i.e., randomly select an individual, extract the corresponding sequence of covariate values, draw a value $(\beta_{p}, \sigma_{p})$ from their posterior distributions, and lastly evaluate $\{\Pr(y_{i}=j|x_{i,l}^{b},x_{i,-l},\beta_{p},\sigma_{p}) - \Pr(y_{i}=j|x_{i,l}^{a},x_{i,-l},\beta_{p},\sigma_{p} )\}$, where
+Suppose, we are interested in computing the average covariate effect for the \(l\)-th covariate \(\{x_{i,l}\}\) for two different values \(a\) and \(b\), and split the covariate and parameter vectors as: \(x_{i}^{a} = ( x_{i,l}^{a}, \,x_{i,-l})\), \(x_{i}^{b} = (x_{i,l}^{b}, \, x_{i,-l})\), \(\beta = (\beta_{p,l}, \, \beta_{p,-l})\).
+We are interested in the distribution of the difference \(\{\Pr(y_{i}=j|x_{i,l}^{b}) - \Pr(y_{i}=j|x_{i,l}^{a} ) \}\) for \(1 \le j \le J=3\), marginalized over \(\{x_{i,-l}\}\) and \((\beta_{p},\sigma_{p})\), given the data \(y=(y_{1}, \cdots, y_{n})'\).
+We again employ the method of composition i.e., randomly select an individual, extract the corresponding sequence of covariate values, draw a value \((\beta_{p}, \sigma_{p})\) from their posterior distributions, and lastly evaluate \(\{\Pr(y_{i}=j|x_{i}^{b},\beta_{p},\sigma_{p}) - \Pr(y_{i}=j|x_{i}^{a},\beta_{p},\sigma_{p} )\}\), where